 (Optional) Add a filter name.

-Adding a name will allow you to save and easily reuse a filter at a later point.
+Adding a name will allow you to save and reuse a filter later.

 Set one of the following filter execution criteria:

 - all these conditions—The rule applies when all conditions are true (logical TRUE).